rsrahul7838/rsrahul7838/README.md

 ## 🎯 About Me
 - 🔧 Software Engineer with 3.5+ years of experience in **PHP, Laravel, CodeIgniter, and full-stack web development**.
 - 📱 Skilled in building **scalable, secure, and high-performance web applications** for multiple industries.
-- 🚀 Experienced in **EDC systems, IWRS, e-commerce platforms, and content management systems**.
+- 🚀 Experienced in **EDC systems, IWRS, e-commerce platforms, and content management systems**, and various other web applications for different industries.
 - 🧠 Passionate about learning new technologies, optimizing workflows, and delivering production-ready solutions.
 - 🤝 Strong collaborator, working seamlessly with **developers, designers, and project managers** to achieve business goals.